rajpriyanshu148/Cognisense/README.md

-# Projects-
+# Cognisense-
 here i post my projects and work which i generally use to contribute to the real world or try to do so
-# 🚀 Projects by Team 404
+# 🚀  by Team 404 [Gagandeep Chandrakar, Mayank, Priyanshu Singh(L), Rupesh kumar, Suraj Tiwari]

 Welcome to my repository!
 This repo contains two of my key hackathon projects developed during **Hackmanthan 2025 at Lovely Professional University (LPU)**.